snsinfu/h5/COOKBOOK.md

 }
 ```

-Run the code and inspect the output file:
+Run the code and inspect the output file.
+You see 100000-by-50 matrix stored
+in the output HDF5 file.

 ```console
 $ c++ -std=c++14 -O2 -isystem include -o example example.cc -lhdf5